ro-msg-aws-training/resources/src/containers/index.md

 ## Docker

-Docker already provides an excellent documentation for [getting started](https://docs.docker.com/get-started/) (also checkout the new language-specific section).
+Docker already provides excellent documentation for [getting started](https://docs.docker.com/get-started/) (also checkout the new language-specific section).

-Besides running a single container, docker also enables us to run and manage multi-container systems through **docker compose**.
+Besides running a single container, docker also enables us to run and manage multi-container systems through **docker-compose**.
 Moreover, it is able to work with:

 - [**Volumes**](https://docs.docker.com/storage/volumes/) so we can persist - containers should be **ephemeral**, anything we want to store should be outside of them - and share data between containers
 - [**Networks**](https://docs.docker.com/network/) so we can configure how containers can talk to each other.
 There is also a built-in DNS enabling them to communicate using the container/service name instead of the IP address.
-- And even [**secrets**](https://docs.docker.com/engine/swarm/secrets/) for storing and sharing sensitive informations such as API keys and connections strings.
+- And even [**secrets**](https://docs.docker.com/engine/swarm/secrets/) for storing and sharing sensitive information such as API keys and connection strings.

 Once we have our application in a decent state, we probably want to run it somewhere.
 The first step would be to make the images (describing how to create the containers) available (so we or the hosting service can pull them).
-For this we need a docker registry/repository.
+For this, we need a docker registry/repository.

 ## ECR